How to Unblock a Shower Drain Without Chemicals

 Step 2: Make a Hook

-Make a small hook at the end of the wire that you just straightened.
+Make a small hook at the end of the wire you just straightened.

-Hook it into the drain and search looking for hairs and debris.
+Insert the hook into the drain, and then fish for hairs and debris.
 Get rid of anything that comes up.

-Set the vacuum on "liquids" (or "wet" mode.
+Set the vacuum to "liquids" or "wet" mode.

-Cover drains that are overflowing with duct tape or a moist cloth to ensure maximum suction power.
+Make sure to cover any drains that have overflows using duct tape or a moist cloth to ensure maximum suction power.

 Step 4: Turn on Vacuum

-Switch on the vacuum and allow it to run for approximately three minutes.
-This will help clear any blockages from the shower drain.
+Then, turn on the vacuum and let it run for approximately three minutes.
+This should eliminate any obstructions in your shower drain.

 Method | Supplies Needed | Steps |